chernolab/Mining5ss_SM/code_compileNrun/README.md

 folder.
 For instance **parameter_ath.txt** and **parameter_mtr.txt** correspond to input parameters for Arabidopsis thaliana and Medicago truncatula respectively.
 All the parametes_ORG.txt files used in the paper can be found in the *include* folder.

-These files will be sourced from the **compileNrun.R** script and will autmoatically generate the appropiate include files for code compilation.
+These files will be sourced from the **compileNrun.R** script and will autmoatically generate the appropiate include files.
 The script will then launch the code compilation and the model estimation procedure for each considered organism.

 # Output